mongodb-labs/mongo-c-driver-async/docs/how-to/connect.rst

   :end-at: bson_mut_delete

-We build a MongoDB command ``{ hello: "1", $db: "test" }`` and prepare to send it as a client command with `amongoc_client_command`.
+We build a MongoDB command ``{ hello: "1", $db: "test" }`` and prepare to send it as a command with `amongoc_conn_command`.
 We can delete the prepared BSON document here as a copy of the data is now stored within the prepared operation in ``em``.

 .. rubric:: Attach the Second Continuation